Eem Triplin: 2025–present: Melody of a Memory and continued growth

+On October 24, 2025, Triplin released the standalone single "Coming Undone."
+On February 13, 2026, his 25th birthday, Triplin released his second extended play, a love song for u, through RCA Records.
+It featured production from Charlie Myles, Steven Shaeffer and Triplin himself.

 Influences and artistry

-Eem's music has been categorized as plugg and he has been compared to Florida rapper 454 in his style, with them both having a "hyperactive sound" and "hypnotic flows".
-The Fader categorizes Eem as "a descendant of Duwap Kaine" with his "loose melodicism and unapologetic hedonism."
+Triplin's music has been categorized as plugg and he has been compared to Florida rapper 454 in his style, with them both having a "hyperactive sound" and "hypnotic flows".
+The Fader categorizes Triplin as "a descendant of Duwap Kaine" with his "loose melodicism and unapologetic hedonism."
 He uses a unique voice in his music that sets him apart from others in the genre.